Basal body temperature

 Basal body temperature (BBT or BTP) is the lowest body temperature attained during rest (usually during sleep).
 It is usually estimated by a temperature measurement immediately after awakening and before any physical activity has been undertaken.
 This will lead to a somewhat higher value than the true BBT.

 In women, ovulation causes a sustained increase of at least 0.2 C-change in BBT.
 Monitoring BBTs is one way of estimating the day of ovulation.
 The tendency of a woman to have lower temperatures before ovulation, and higher temperatures afterwards, is known as a biphasic temperature pattern.
 Charting this pattern may be used as a component of fertility awareness.
 The BBT of men is comparable to the BBT of women in their follicular phase.

 Hormonal causes of biphasic patterns

 The higher levels of estrogen present during the pre-ovulatory (follicular) phase of the menstrual cycle lower BBTs.
 The higher levels of progesterone released by the corpus luteum after ovulation raise BBTs.
 After ovulation, the temperature will be raised by at least 0.2 C-change, for at least 72 hours, compared to the previous six days.
-The rise in temperatures can most commonly be seen the day after ovulation, but this varies and BBTs can only be used to estimate ovulation within a three-day range.

-If pregnancy does not occur, the disintegration of the corpus luteum causes a drop in BBTs that roughly coincides with the onset of the next menstruation.
-If pregnancy does occur, the corpus luteum continues to function (and maintain high BBTs) for the first trimester of the pregnancy.
-After the first trimester, the woman's body temperature drops to her pre-ovulatory normal as the placenta takes over functions previously performed by the corpus luteum.

-Very rarely, the corpus luteum may form a cyst.
-A corpus luteum cyst will cause BBTs to stay elevated and prevent menstruation from occurring until it resolves, which could take weeks or months.